maurya-anand/nf-ont-methpro/README.md

 # nf-ont-methpro: Oxford Nanopore Methylation Profiling Pipeline

-This pipeline processes Oxford Nanopore long-read sequencing data for methylation and variant calling using Nextflow DSL2.
-It is designed for sample-wise organization and modular analysis.
+A Nextflow DSL2 pipeline for processing Oxford Nanopore long-read sequencing data to to generate haplotype-resolved variant calls and DNA methylation profiles.

 ## Features

-- Basecalling using `Dorado`
+- Basecalling from POD5 files using `Dorado`
 - Read alignment using `minimap2`
 - Variant calling and haplotagging using `PEPPER-Margin-DeepVariant`
 - Methylation calling using `modkit`